 Treatment and prognosis

-Mature ovarian teratomas are slow growing (1-2 mm a year) and, therefore, some advocate nonsurgical management.
+Mature ovarian teratomas are slow-growing (1-2 mm a year) and, therefore, some advocate nonsurgical management.
 Larger lesions are often surgically removed.
-Many recommend annual follow-up for lesions <7 cm to monitor growth, beyond which a resection is advised.
+Many recommend annual follow-up for lesions <7 cm to monitor growth, beyond which resection is advised.

 Recognised complications include:

 - ovarian torsion: ~3-16% of ovarian teratomas, in general: considered the most common complication